calestialgem/hlml/README.md

 You can use
 [hlml.vscode](https://marketplace.visualstudio.com/items?itemName=calestialgem.hlml)
-to highlighting in VS Code.
+for highlighting in VS Code.

 ## License